matthewviray/power-outages-project/README.md

 # Bivariate Analysis
 In this bivariate analysis of the box plots of the median outage duration of different causes of outages.
-We use median in this cause as the distribution of outage duration is skewed and there are many outliets in each category that makes the mean unrepresentative of the typical duration.
+We use median in this as the distribution of outage duration is skewed and there are many outliers in each category that makes the mean unrepresentative of the typical duration.
 We see the top causes of outage that leads to the most duration are severe weather and fuel supply emergency.

 <iframe
   src="assets/outage_cause.html"